riedyw/PoshFunctions/Docs/Resolve-FQDN.md

 ### -ComputerName
 Either the hostname or IPv4 address of the computer you want resolved to FQDN.
-Aliased to 'CN', and 'Host'
+Aliased to 'CN', 'Host', 'Server'

 ```yaml
 Type: String[]